leafOfTree/react-int/docs/external_apis.md

 In `redux-saga`, Sagas are implemented using Generator function.
 To express the Saga logic, we yield plain JavaScript Objects from the Generator.
 We call those objects as Effects.
 An [effect][3] is an object that contains some information to be interpreted by the middleware.

-**Vocabulory**
+**Vocabulary**

-the middleware: the redux-saga middleware
+- the middleware: the redux-saga middleware

-blocking: the Generator is suspended
+- blocking: the Generator is suspended

 See [Redux Saga API Reference][2] for details.